Brennan-Clinch/Project2/Reports/data_channel_is_socmed.md

 To predict the Number of Shares, we will use linear regression and ensemble based tree methods, including random forest and boosted trees.

+The data channel we are using here is social media

 # Import and Subset data